 Miller Children’s was named Top Performer on Key Quality Measures® for children’s asthma by The Joint Commission, the leading accreditor of health care organizations in America.
 Miller Children’s is one of only three hospitals in California earning the distinction of Top Performer on Key Quality Measures for attaining and sustaining excellence in accountability measure performance in children’s asthma.

 With an understanding that what matters most to patients is safe and effective care, Miller Children’s is committed to providing positive patient outcomes through evidence-based care processes.

-Asthma is the most common chronic childhood condition, with approximately 1 in 10 children having asthma.
+Asthma is one of the most common chronic childhood disorders affecting an estimated 7.1 million children in the United States.
 It’s also one of the most common chronic conditions that causes children to be absent from school.
-Some children's asthma may improve, as they get older, but others may not.
+Some children's asthma may improve as they get older, but others may not.
 Asthma can’t be cured, but it can be controlled with proper care.
 If uncontrolled, asthma can be very serious, and sometimes fatal.

 The following symptoms are signs of an asthmatic child:

 A peak flow meter is a hand-held device that measures how fast air is blown out of the lungs.
 Patients can use peak flow meters to measure their own air flow regularly.
 The peak flow meter can be used like a thermometer to see if the airways are narrowing sometimes hours or even days before a child has symptoms of an asthma attack.
 Taking medication early (before symptoms), can help stop the episode quickly and prevent a serious asthma attack.
 All patients ages 6 and older, who have moderate or severe asthma, should think about using a peak flow meter.
 Some children as young as 3-years-old can use it.